ocatias/LCMC_Sim/README.md

 * confinement_geometry: A number that corresponds to the confinement
 * confinement_paramater: Parameters that define the size of your confinement

-The possibilietes for confinements and their parameters are:
+The possibilities for confinements and their parameters are:

 0. **Cylinder** (radius, height)
 1. **Cube** (length)
 3. **Sphere** (radius)